AriFordsham/GHCWiki/building/sync-all.md

 A GHC tree consists of [multiple repositories](repositories).
 The `sync-all` Perl script lets you operate over them all at once.

-The basic interface to `sync-all` is described in comments at the top of the [ source file](http://darcs.haskell.org/ghc/sync-all).
+The basic interface to `sync-all` is described in comments at the top of the source file: source:sync-all.

 ## Pulling new patches